-- All adults (18 years and older) will be required to wear masks. - All students who elect to learn on campus will be required to wear a mask.
-All masks must follow the guidelines highlighted in blue at the bottom of this page. - All students will have the option to bring their own mask.
-Wellington will also supply surgical-grade FDA-approved masks to any community member that feels more comfortable with this option.
-A supply of these masks will be available in each classroom, in the health care clinic, at the front desk and in the office of division assistants.
-We have both youth and adult sizes available to anyone that prefers to use them or to replace a personal mask that has been forgotten, displaced, or contaminated. - Wellington will provide PPE for all faculty including a fully enclosed face shield for faculty who teach in the classroom. - Wellington will include faculty and staff training on when to use PPE, what PPE is necessary, how to properly put on, use, and take off PPE, and how to properly dispose of PPE. - Student masks will not be subject to dress code standards, with the expectation that students will choose masks or facial coverings that are in line with the expectations for our students.
+- All adults (18 years and older) are required to wear masks. - All students who elect to learn on campus are required to wear a mask.
+All masks must follow the guidelines highlighted in blue at the bottom of this page. - All students have the option to bring their own mask.
+Wellington also supplies surgical-grade FDAapproved masks to any community member that feels more comfortable with this option.
+A supply of these masks are available in each classroom, in the health care clinic, at the front desk, and in the office of division assistants.
+We have both youth and adult sizes available to anyone that prefers to use them or to replace a personal mask that has been forgotten, displaced, or contaminated. - Wellington provides PPE for all faculty, including a fully enclosed face shield for faculty who teach in the classroom. - Wellington faculty and staff are trained on when to use PPE, what PPE is necessary, how to properly put on, use, and take off PPE, and how to properly dispose of PPE. - Student masks are not subject to dress code standards, with the expectation that students will choose masks or facial coverings that are in line with the expectations for our students.
 The existing apparel guidelines disallow any apparel, including masks or facial coverings, that have wording or images that reference alcohol, drugs, tobacco, or unsafe behaviors.
-Masks and facial coverings should be free of lettering, images, or symbols that may distract from the learning environment or frighten our youngest learners. - Students will be required to change into a disposable mask if arriving with a facial covering that has inappropriate content displayed. - 'Mask breaks' will be integrated regularly into the daily schedule. - Individuals who have already had and recovered from COVID-19 will still be required to follow mask guidelines. - As with state and local guidelines, mask wearing will not be required when exercising given that physical activity can be distanced and safely conducted in cohorts without masks.
+Masks and facial coverings should be free of lettering, images, or symbols that may distract from the learning environment or frighten our youngest learners. - Students are required to change into a disposable mask if they arrive on campus with a facial covering that has inappropriate content displayed. - 'Mask breaks' are integrated regularly into the daily schedule. - Individuals who have already had and recovered from COVID-19 are still required to follow mask guidelines. - As with state and local guidelines, mask wearing is not required when exercising given that physical activity can be distanced and safely conducted in cohorts without masks.